“The culture of Sweden is often a little weird and sometimes rather funny.“

 You can spot traditional Swedish dresses at traditional midsummer celebrations, or in the Museum Skansen (in Stockholm).

 Oh, and Sweden won the Eurovision Song Contest many times.
-One of them, of course, ABBA.
+One of the winners, of course, ABBA.

 There is a painter called, Anders Zorn.
 He painted two things Swedes are very fond of: nature and nudity.